privacyguides/privacyguides.org/docs/desktop.md

 ![Arch logo](assets/img/linux-desktop/archlinux.svg){ align=right }

-**Arch Linux** is a lightweight, do-it-yourself (DIY) distribution meaning that you only get what you install.
+**Arch Linux** is a lightweight, do-it-yourself (DIY) distribution, meaning that you only get what you install.
 For more information see their [FAQ](https://wiki.archlinux.org/title/Frequently_asked_questions).

 [:octicons-home-16: Homepage](https://archlinux.org){ .md-button .md-button--primary }
 [:octicons-info-16:](https://wiki.archlinux.org){ .card-link title=Documentation}